viddotech/videoalchemy/README.md

 ![Overview](videoalchemy-overview.png)

-**VideoAlchemy’s first stable version is coming on `January 1st, 2025`!
-Don’t miss it—check our GitHub for the release!**

 Welcome to **VideoAlchemy**, an advanced toolkit that offers a more readable and structured way to handle video processing tasks compared to traditional FFmpeg commands.
 VideoAlchemy enables users to define video processing workflows using a simple YAML-based configuration, enriched with built-in validation to minimize errors and streamline command execution.